iaretechnician/barebones-masterserver-wiki/Home.md

    1. [**Profiles Module**](https://github.com/alvyxaz/barebones-masterserver/wiki/Profiles-Module) - how to use the profiles module
    1. Spawners Module

-## Editing Source code

-It's highly advised that you don't make any changes to source code.
-In most cases, you should be able to make changes by implementing interfaces, extending classes or subscribing to events.
-If you edit the source, it's possible that your project will break when you download an update, because your changes will be overwritten.

-_With that said, it's still possible that you might stumble upon an issue where there's no work around.
-In that case, make the changes and contact me, I'll try to provide a better access to what you need in the next update._

 ## User Documentation

 Add your links here!